Alverdiscott

 Alverdiscott (pronounced Alscott, /ˈɒlskɒt/ or /ˈɔːlskɒt/) is a village, civil parish, former manor and former ecclesiastical parish in the Torridge district of Devon, England, centred 5.5 mi south-south-west of Barnstaple.

-The population of the parish grew by five in the ten years to 2011, according to that year's census.
-The parish has three hamlets, Woodtown, Alverdiscott in the west, Alscott Barton describes part of the village nucleus and Stony Cross, Alverdiscott is in between these two places.
+Besides the small village of Alverdiscott, other settlements in the parish include the hamlets of Stony Cross and Woodtown, both to the west.
+Part of the village nucleus is known as Alscott Barton.
+The population of the parish at the 2021 census was 283.

 History

-A Scheduled Ancient Monument is associated with the place, a Roman marching camp fort in the west of the area, on a former Iron Age enclosure.
+A scheduled monument is associated with the place, a Roman marching camp fort in the west of the area, on a former Iron Age enclosure.
 The church is built of granite with sloped slate roofs over the main body (nave) and squatter extension to the nave.
-It has an archetypal Norman font, Norman doorway, tall tower and sixteenth-century pulpit and is a listed building architecturally in the middle category, grade II*.
+It has an archetypal Norman font, Norman doorway, tall tower and sixteenth-century pulpit, and is a Grade II* listed building.

 The village has long lost pronunciation of its middle letters yet refused in the Victorian era to adjust its older spelling in favour of a more phonetic modern form except when describing "Alscott Barton", the former demesne of the manor.

-The former Manor of Alverdiscott was here and within the parish is the historic estate of Webbery, listed in the Domesday Book as WIBERIE.
+The former Manor of Alverdiscott was here, and within the parish is the historic estate of Webbery, listed in the Domesday Book as WIBERIE.

+Governance

+The first tier of local government is Alverdiscott and Huntshaw Parish Council, a joint council for the two adjacent parishes of Alverdiscott and Huntshaw.

+The parish is in Torridge District, and is part of the Two Rivers & Three Moors ward which elects two members of Torridge District Council.
+It is also part of the Bideford East electoral division which elects one member of Devon County Council.
+For Westminster elections, Alverdiscott is within the Torridge and Tavistock constituency.